LoicMichelControl/Interconnected-Cascaded-Semi-Implicit-Differentiation---Supplementary-Material/README.md

     "An interconnected discrete time cascaded semi-implicit differentiation"

-    Code associated to the work submitted to the VSS'24 conference
+    Code associated to the work submitted to the VSS'24 conference.

     (c) [2024]  Nantes Université - Centrale Nantes - LS2N UMR 6004, Nantes
     (c) [2024]  Quartz EA 7393, ENSEA, Cergy-Pontoise Loïc MICHEL, Malek GHANES, Yannick AOUSTIN and Jean-Pierre BARBOT All rights reserved under MIT license.

-    This code runs all numerical examples given in the paper.
+    This code runs all numerical examples given in the paper <https://hal.science/hal-04564290>.
     Simply execute 'RUN_VSS_results.m' and all cases are displayed successively.
 In addition, the figures are saved in the sub-directory 'Results' and the associated statistics w.r.t. the estimation errors